 24. Where a student undertakes an approved temporary suspension of their studies, tuition fees already paid will not normally be refunded but retained until studies are resumed or permanent withdrawal occurs.
 Students who suspend their studies remain liable to pay any outstanding fees which may be due at the point of suspension.

 25. If any student withdraws from the course after registration, the student must pay the fee for the time they studied with the college and for the current academic year for which they are registered.
 The decision whether to refund and the amount to be refunded depends on the circumstances of the withdrawal.
 If the students are supported by any public funding bodies, or if they are under any other sponsorships, the college has the right to claim the fees from the relevant body for that particular term or for that academic year depending upon the time the student studied with the college.

 26. The college believes in equal opportunity and no discrimination is encouraged on the basis of age, gender, disabilities, religious or political beliefs, or any other unique or individual qualities.

-27. Before enrolling with the college, you are required to familiarise yourself with the terms and conditions, policies and procedures, including the attendance policy, disciplinary policy and further policies and procedures mentioned above.
+27. Before enrolling with the college, students are required to familiarise themselves with the terms and conditions, policies and procedures, including the attendance policy, disciplinary policy and further policies and procedures mentioned above.

 The data collected from the student visa application form will only be used for the purpose of administration within the college and will not be disclosed to any third party, except within the terms of the Data Protection Act.